cgjuan01/causal-perturbation-multi-omics-exercise-ageing/README.md

 ### Study 1 — Meta-analysis of the SIRT1 response to exercise
 *Published: Scientific Reports, 2023*

 Systematic review and meta-analysis of 47 studies quantifying the SIRT1 response to exercise in humans.
-Establishes SIRT1 as an intensity- and energy-sensitive mediator linking physiological stress to DNA damage responses and genome maintenance.
+Establishes SIRT1 as an intensity and energy-sensitive mediator linking physiological stress to DNA damage responses and genome maintenance.
 Provides the biological grounding for SIRT1 as a high-priority node in the downstream network framework.

 ---